Laser eye surgery: Does health insurance pay?

 The actual procedure doesn't take long and is painless.
 Your eyes are examined first to gather precise diagnostic data.
 They are numbed before the procedure.
 After the procedure, the eyes will take a few days or weeks to recover.
 Your vision will improve rapidly, but it may take several months before it finally stabilises.

-When does laser eye surgery make sense?
+Conditions for laser eye surgery

-Whether you’re short-sighted, long-sighted or have astigmatism: anyone wishing to permanently correct their poor eyesight may potentially benefit from laser eye surgery.
+Whether you're short-sighted, long-sighted or have astigmatism: Anyone wishing to permanently correct their poor eyesight may potentially benefit from laser eye surgery.
 However, there are certain conditions that must be met:

 - Stable vision: Your vision should have remained more or less the same over a period of at least one year before you undergo treatment.